epicalyx/MNIST/README.md

-# MNIST
-Digits recognition using CNN
+## Handwritten Digits recognition using Convolutional Neural Networks using the MNIST dataset ##